 The College of Nursing administers a number of private scholarships and financial aid.
-Applications for these funds are reviewed annually and must be received in the Office of Student Affairs by June 15.
-Financial aid is determined based on the student's plan of work.
-Contact Kristen Carney in the Office of Student Affairs (OSA), 10 Cohn, 313 577-4119, for further information.
+Applications for these funds are reviewed annually and is determined based on the student's plan of work.
+For further information as well as deadlines for submission, contact Kristen Carney in the Office of Student Affairs (OSA), 10 Cohn, 313 577-4119.

-College of Nursing: Scholarships and Loans
+College of Nursing: Scholarships and Loans https://nursing.wayne.edu/financial-aid/index.php

-http://www.nursing.wayne.edu/financial-aid/index.php

 Nurse Faculty Loan Program (NFLP) The Nurse Faculty Loan Program provides for a loan up to \$30,000 in any academic year.
 To be eligible applicants must be a full-time or part-time doctoral student in good standing and have no judgments or liens against them.
-NFLP loan applications are reviewed annually and must be received in the Office of Student Affairs by July 15.
-Any late fees associated with College of Nursing financial aid will be waived.
+NFLP loan applications are reviewed annually.
 Contact Kristen Carney in the Office of Student Affairs at 313 577-4119 for further information.